 - The outcome of the treatment depends heavily on the aftercare.
 Keep a constant reminder for the follow-up visits to your doctor, who would monitor your condition.

 Generally, peels are safe for everyone but it is not recommended for certain people pursuing this treatment; such as,

-Every treatment comes with its side effects and so does chemical peel treatment.
+Every treatment comes with its side effects and so does.
 People generally experience a little swelling and redness but that can be treated with medication.
 The patients just have to follow their doctor’s advice and take the utmost care.
-We, at Sakhiya Skin Clinic, clearly suggest to our patients the guidelines and aftercare methods to be followed.
+We, at Sakhiya Skin Clinic, clearly suggest to our patients the guidelines and methods to be followed.